lohedges/cxx-template/README.md

 ```

 Be warned that if you use make as your cmake generator then the original
 Makefile will be overwritten.
-To recover it simply run `git co Makefile`
+To recover it simply run `git checkout Makefile`

 ## Targets
 * help&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;-->  print help message